Europe and Middle East, Interlaken, Jungfrau, Newsletter, Switzerland, Trip Reviews

 The Swiss Transfer Ticket covers a round-trip between the airport and your destination.
 Prices are £116 in second class and £188 in first class.

-My Switzerland has information about the country.
+My Switzerland has information about Hiking in the Jungfrau region.

 Share